justuswfink/justuswfink.github.io/about.markdown

 permalink: /about/
 ---

-Hi there, my name is Justus and I am currently a post-doc with Victoria Orphan under the HFSP Long-Term Postdoctoral Fellowship.
+Hi there, my name is Justus and I am a HFSP Long-Term Postdoctoral Fellow at the California Institute of Technology under the supervision of [Victoria Orphan](https://orphanlab.com).
 I am fascinated by the metabolic capacities of microbes, their ability to evolve and the question how they will respond to human pollution and perturbation of nature.
-At the Orphanlab, I study the evolution of anaerobic methane degradation using a combination of theory and experiments, focusing particularly on the role of nutrient limitation.
+At the Orphan Lab, I study the evolution of anaerobic methane degradation using a combination of theory and experiments, focusing particularly on the role of nutrient limitation.
 I am a mathematician by training and hold a PhD from ETH Zurich, where I studied the evolution of microbial growth at low nutrient concentrations under the supervision of Michael Manhart.

 <!-- previously and first came into contact with ecology through an undergraduate research internship, where I helped to derive equations that describe how a population of beavers moves along a river (the internship was in Canada).
 It's during my master's thesis  that I discovered my interest for the evolutionary process, working out the conditions for mutant invasion under phenotypic heterogeneity. -->